 At the moment, there are only plans for discounted rail travel across England but the Government hopes to roll out a similar discount across Scotland and Wales.

-Similarly, it is not yet known if discounted travel will be extended to some city transport networks such as London.
+Similarly, it is yet to be confirmed if discounted travel will be extended to some city transport networks such as London.

-Other limited discount schemes already exist in some parts of the country such as the Manchester Metrolink, which gives free travel on Armistice Day, Remembrance Sunday and Armed Forces Day, to former members of the Armed Forces who carry a veterans badge, and free travel to serving Members of the Armed Forces who carry a MoD Card 90.
+Other limited discount schemes already exist in some parts of the country such as the Manchester Metrolink, which gives free travel on Armistice Day, Remembrance Sunday and Armed Forces Day, to former members of the Armed Forces who carry a veterans badge, and free travel to serving Members of the Armed Forces who carry an MOD Card 90.

 Final details for London travel discounts with the new veterans railcard are still being negotiated with Transport for London.